Code blue! God’s cry to the breathless

 In a wilderness setting, a girl wearing white t-shirt and jeans stands on a chalky rock taller than she is, beside an even taller desert evergreen

-She waited … waited … then crying out his name, asked, “Are you all right?”
+She waited … waited … then cried out his name.

 He woke with a start.
 And breathed again.

 In Ezekiel 37, the Spirit of God takes the prophet Ezekiel to a valley full of dry bones.
-The dry bones represent people who feel hopeless, broken, spent.
+The scattered bones represent people of God who feel hopeless, broken, spent.

 Three times, the Lord declares, “I will.”

-• I will send my Breath into you.
+• I will send my breath – my Spirit – into you.

 • I will restore you to wholeness – bringing together all the fractured pieces, creating anew what has appeared forever gone.